Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # We are working on a chat room that links to our cheat menu!
 Beta test it [here](http://prodigyhacking.ml:3000), and source code can be found [here](https://github.com/Prodigy-Hacking/ProdigyIRC)!

 # Notice:
 ### We have a Discord!
 Join it to get updates, more hacks, win giveaways, interact with us and just chat, get support, help us bring hacks to everyone, and much much more!
-Join it [here!](https://discord.gg/XQDfbfq) You won't regret it!
+Join it [here!](https://discord.gg/XQDfbfq)

 ### Prodigy is saying that hacks may download "viruses" or "malware" on your device.
 Please know our hacks are 100% safe.
 However, it's advisable to do these on an alt, because Prodigy reserves the right to delete your account at any time.
 #### We will never ask you for your password, if someone does, check with the Discord server admins, because they may not be legitimate.
 Just a reminder our hacks are located here and JUST HERE.
 If someone gives you hacks from a repository that isn't ours, isn't forked from ours or isn't created by one of our collaborators, they may not be safe.